ScooloV/bbpedia/docs/core_rules/rules_and_regulations.md

 ### GAME RECORD SHEET

 The reverse of the Team Draft list features the Game Record sheet.
-This is used to keep track of 'league fixttures' and 'cross division friendlies' played over the course of a league, including details of opposing teams and the names of their coaches, and the number of fans in attendance along with petty cash awarded, Inducements hired (see page 38), Current Team Value and any other notes coaches wish to keep.
+This is used to keep track of 'league fixtures' and 'cross division friendlies' played over the course of a league, including details of opposing teams and the names of their coaches, and the number of fans in attendance along with petty cash awarded, Inducements hired (see page 38), Current Team Value and any other notes coaches wish to keep.

 Once the game is over, this is also where the outcome is recorded along with winnings and various other notable events as described on page 69.